Arsenic: A centuries-old poison

 - Wash fruits and vegetables thoroughly.

-- Peel potatoes and carrots.
+- Peel potatoes and carrots before cooking.

 - To decrease arsenic concentration in rice, rinse rice thoroughly before cooking, then cook with excess water and drain.
 Another method that preserves nutrients is to parboil rice in pre-boiled water for 5 minutes, drain and refresh the water, then cook at a lower heat to absorb the water.